THE DARK CHALET

 Black DiamondLocated on Summit's Powder Mountain, this house is part of a community planned to bring together entrepreneurs and thought-leaders from around the world.
 It is both a private residence and a venue for events focused on addressing contemporary issues.
 The vision for the house is a black diamond nestled on the steep snowy mountain.

-The Mega-fireplaceThe deep, virtually wall-less interior features a nested figure made of black steel that organizes the space of the house and acts as its primary structure.
-Like a Swiss Army knife, it is densely packed with functions such as stairs, bridges, fireplaces, bookshelves, and closets.
-Enclosed rooms are hidden above, below, and around this circulation object, which remains legible as an independent entity Echoing those of grand ski chalets and castles, the massive fireplace is an insistent presence in the main living room, simultaneously familiar and strange.
+The Mega-fireplaceThe deep, virtually wall-less interior features a dark nested figure that organizes the space of the house.
+This figure contains a mega-scaled fireplace with embedded stairs connecting all levels of the house, yet it remains legible as an independent entity, separated by gaps from all things it touches.
+Echoing those of grand ski chalets and castles, the massive fireplace is an insistent presence in the main living room, simultaneously familiar and strange.